Xastir/Xastir/CONTRIBUTING.md

     happen to you.

-  * A good practice at this point, before you've asked the Xastir developers to merge your work, is to send an email to the xastir-dev mailing list and ask others to test out your work.
+  * A good practice at this point, before you've asked the Xastir developers to merge your work, to create a "draft" pull request.
 They can easily check out your fork and make sure there are no hidden issues you hadn't detected.
 See below for a suggestion of the easiest way to check out other people's topic branches.

   * Now you are ready to ask for your code to be reviewed and accepted.